 A specifically programmed USB dongle key is required to run the automatic system software.
 When starting, if you see the above message, insert the key and click OK.

-The first screen in the software will prompt you to either enter the current belt speed for the oven, or choose to work in History mode.
+The first screen in the software will prompt you to either enter the current belt speed for the oven or choose to work in History mode.
 See Figure 3.

 Note: This screen will not appear if the software is installed on an oven that has compatible oven controller software unless the communication between the two applications in not enabled.